SmokinCaterpillar/pypet/doc/source/manual/tutorial.rst

         :param result_list:

-            List of tuples, where first entry is the run index, second is the actual result of the corresponding run, and the third is a dictionary containing meta information about the run (like name and runtime etc.).
+            List of tuples, where first entry is the run index and second is the actual result of the corresponding run.

         :return:
         """